 How can I recover my Disabled Facebook AD account?

-There are 2 solutions by which you can recover your Disabled Facebook AD account,
+There are 2 solutions by which you can reactivate your Disabled Facebook AD account,

 1) Submit an appeal